Endigo

-Tobias Ulf Eddie Endigo Öberg (born 10 March 1992), known professionally as Endigo, is a Swedish YouTuber, musician, and drag queen.
-She is best known as a metal singer, a TV personality in Japan and the creator of several viral meme songs.
-Endigo currently lives in Tokyo, Japan, and is a transgender woman.
+Endigo Linnéa Bambi Öberg, known mononymously as Endigo, is a Swedish artist, music producer and drag queen.
+She (Note: Endigo uses she/her and they/them pronouns.
+This article uses she/her for consistency.) is the best known for her work as a metal singer, performing songs for games and anime including Tekken 7 (2015), BanG Dream!
+Poppin' Dream!
+(2022), Final Fantasy VII Rebirth (2024), as well as voicing the character Eustace Winner for Ace Attorney Investigations Collection (2024).
+She is also a TV personality, participating in the first season of Drag Race Sverige and is the creator of several viral meme songs.

-In 2023, Endigo participated in the first season of Drag Race Sverige.

 Career

 2009–2014: Early musical career

 Coming from a family of musicians, Endigo grew up always wanting to do music for a living.
 In 2009, after attending a MUCC concert in Stockholm, Endigo discovered her love for Japanese music and would go on to begin her professional music career as the lead guitarist for the Swedish visual kei-inspired band, Still Echo.
 After departing from Still Echo, Endigo subsequently formed a new band called Overworld in 2011.
-The band would go on to gain popularity within the Swedish and European visual kei community, drawing heavy inspiration from Japanese rock music and aesthetics.
 In 2013, the music video for My Reality won the International Platinum Award at the "Wasaga Beach Short Film Festival".
 Endigo left the band in 2014.